Danhayes3008/London-Tourisum-Charts/README.md

 found a way to add percentages into my piecharts.
 Acknowlagemnt for this bit of code goes to <a href="https://github.com/gordonwoodhull" target="_blank">Gordon Woodhull</a> on github.

+<strong>Tim Nelson</strong>
+-

+after asking for help on the slack channel <a href="https://github.com/TravelTimN" target="_blank">Tim Nelson</a> spent some time with me when he was already busy trying to help me sort out my problem with the x axis text in me country of origin chart.
+After whilst throwing back and forward possible fixes Tom found a way to make the text work.

 image is from Wikipidia